psycopg/psycopg2/doc/src/extensions.rst

           UNICODE
           UNICODEARRAY

+Typecasters to convert time-related data types to Python `!datetime` objects:

+.. data:: PYDATE
+          PYDATETIME
+          PYINTERVAL
+          PYTIME

+Typecasters to convert time-related data types to `mx.DateTime`_ objects.
+Only available if Psycopg was compiled with `!mx` support.

+.. data:: MXDATE
+          MXDATETIME
+          MXINTERVAL
+          MXTIME

 .. versionchanged:: 2.2.0
-        previously the `DECIMAL` typecaster was not exposed by the `extensions` module.
-In older versions it can be imported from the implementation module `!psycopg2._psycopg`.
+        previously the `DECIMAL` typecaster and the specific time-related typecasters (`!PY*` and `!MX*`) were not exposed by the `extensions` module.
+In older versions they can be imported from the implementation module `!psycopg2._psycopg`.